-- Physical sexual abuse, hitting, kicking, taking or hiding belongings - Verbal name calling, teasing, insulting, writing unkind notes, issuing threats (including use of chat room, SMS and text messages). - Emotional being unfriendly, excluding, tormenting, spreading unkind rumours. - Cyber bullying
+- Physical sexual abuse, hitting, kicking, taking or hiding belongings - Verbal name calling, teasing, insulting, writing unkind notes, issuing threats (including use of chat room, SMS and text messages). - Emotional being unfriendly, excluding, tormenting, spreading unkind rumours. - Cyber bullying (social websites, mobile phones, text messages, photographs and email)

-Bullying may involve actions or comments that are sexual (e.g. unwanted contact or sexual gestures or comments) or sexist (e.g. inferring inadequacy or ineptitude owing to gender), or racist (e.g. ridiculing or insulting of a person's race or colour), or homophobic (e.g. ridiculing or insulting of a person's sexual orientation), or cultural (e.g. emphasising differences owing to ethnic or social background), or which focus on someone's religious affiliation, disabilities, intellectual or other abilities, special needs, appearance or health concerns or other physical attributes (such as hair colour or body shape).
+Bullying may involve actions or comments that are sexual (e.g. unwanted contact or sexual gestures or comments) or sexist (e.g. inferring inadequacy or ineptitude owing to gender), or racist (e.g. ridiculing or insulting of a person's race or colour), or homophobic (e.g. ridiculing or insulting of a person's sexual orientation), or cultural (e.g. emphasising differences owing to ethnic or social background), or which focus on someone's gender, religious affiliation, disabilities, intellectual or other abilities, special needs, appearance or health concerns or other physical attributes (such as hair colour or body shape) or because a child is adopted or is a carer.